 When we receive an application and the correct fee, we first review it to make sure it fits within VCAT's jurisdiction and then open a new case.

 Many people choose to represent themselves at VCAT.
 In most cases you do not need to be represented by a lawyer or a professional representative.
 Usually you must ask for VCAT's permission to have someone represent you.

-To change or withdraw your application, you must let us know in writing.
+To change, cancel or withdraw your application, you must let us know in writing.

 In most cases you have to pay a fee when you apply to VCAT or use some VCAT services.